palanik/wrapi/README.md

 1. `baseURL` - The base url for the API. eg. `https://api.github.com/repos/nodejs/node/contributors`
 2. `endpoints` - The JSON object listing the endpoints of the API.
 Provide `{}` - empty object or a partial list and `register` endpoints later.
 3. `options` - Optional parameter. **`wrapi`** uses [request](https://www.npmjs.com/package/request) module to connect to API server.
 The `options` parameter is the same [`options`](https://www.npmjs.com/package/request#requestoptions-callback) parameter used in `request`.

+#### Custom options
+1. `catchHTTP4xx5xx` - Set this option to `true` to treat HTTP status 4xx & 5xx as errors.
+Default value is `false`.
+If set, the `err` argument in your callback function will contain the response body for 4xx & 5xx errors.

 ### Register function